1999 FESPIC Games: Symbols

 The emblem of the 1999 FESPIC Games is a graphic design of a disabled person surging forward on a speeding wheelchair under a Thai gable, which symbolizing the strong determination of the participating disabled athletes to achieve victory at the games.

 The mascot of the 1999 FESPIC Games is an unnamed female siamese cat in a wheelchair bearing a flaming torch with its tail, represents the Games being the 7th edition of the FESPIC Games.

 The games

 Opening ceremony

-The opening ceremony featured a card stunt performed by 8,000 students from the Jaturamitr Samakkee football competition.
+The opening ceremony featured a card stunt performed by 8,000 students from the Jaturamitr Samakkee football league.